 If you are interested in finding out more about Ripples or Intercultural Roots’ work, then check out on the following links:

-All text is subject to copyright © quiet note 2021.
-Click here to get in touch with any questions.
-The copying and sharing of this document without permission is illegal and subject to charges.
+Click here to get in touch with any thoughts or questions.
 Intercultural Roots has granted permission for the text and images from their website to be used in this article.
-They cannot be copied or shared without permission from Intercultural Roots.